LedgerHQ/lib-ledger-core-react-native-bindings/README.md

 ### Use React Native binding

-Once set as described above, to use this react native binding, simply drag and drop `RNLibLedgerCore.xcodeproj` under your `Libraries`'s xcodeproj and add `libledger-core.dylib` (under `LibLedgerCore/lib`) to your `Frameworks`'s xcodeproj.
+Once set as described above, to use this react native binding:
+ - drag and drop `RNLibLedgerCore.xcodeproj` under your `Libraries`'s xcodeproj,
+ - add `RNLibLedgerCore` to your `Target Dependencies`'s xcodeproj section,
+ - add `libRNLibLedgerCore.a` to your `Link Binary With Libraries`'s xcodeproj section,
+ - add `libledger-core.dylib` (under `LibLedgerCore/lib`) to your `Frameworks`'s and `Embeded Binaries` xcodeproj sections,
+ - add dynamic library's path to `Library Search Paths` section: `$(SRCROOT)/PATH_TO_DYLIB`.

 ## Call binding from JS side